Faye Wilson BSc (Hons), MSc, MBACP

 Mindfulness For Stress

 I have worked as a outreach healthcare screening assistant and as a support worker for Birmingham Children's Hospital.
-I have spent time facilitating an eating disorder support group, and done counselling with a varied client base suffering from a wide range of issues at a local counselling organisation.
+I have spent time facilitating an eating disorder support group with BEAT, and offering counselling to a varied client base suffering from a wide range of issues at a local counselling organisation.

 Areas of counselling I deal with